 While a strong, consistent brand built up over time is STILL the best guarantee of future sales, how you get there has been turned upside down by Google.

 This isn’t news to anyone.
 Google rules the online space.
-They own 86.3% of the market in the United States, and 88.8% globally.
-Source: karmasnack What they say/do online goes, and it’s high time brand managers get on board.
-Many of your current customers and the majority of your prospects start with a Google search.
+What they say goes and brand managers have to be on board.
+Most of your customers and the majority of your prospects start their “shopping” with a Google search.

-Google’s algorithm updates in the past two years (Google Panda and Google Penguin) don’t measure whether your brand is different.
+Google’s continuous algorithm updates don’t measure whether your brand is different.
 They want your brand to provide a great user experience.
-They want your brand to avoid black-hat SEO techniques.
-They want your website to have content, above the fold.
+They want your website, social, video marketing, etc. to be rich and relevant.
+And most importantly, is should actually answer your audience’s questions.

-When your audience heads online to look for you, what makes you different and unique is NOT what they type in the search box.
+When people head online to look for you, what makes you different and unique is NOT what they type in the search box.
 They type in keywords describing the item, service or content they need in that moment.
 The one exception, of course, is if you’ve spent millions of dollars in traditional branding (i.e. Target or Apple), your audience might actually search for your brand by name.
 But, for most brands, that’s just not true.

 Is branding this way easy?
 No. But consumer behavior is demanding it.
 So now, relevance is THE differentiator in digital brand strategy.